Medically reviewed on Oct 31, 2018

 Dolutegravir comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Keep taking dolutegravir for the full time of treatment, even if you begin to feel better.
+Keep using dolutegravir for the full time of treatment, even if you begin to feel better.
 It is also important to take dolutegravir together with other medicines for HIV.
 Be sure to take all of the medicines your doctor ordered, and to take them at the right times.

 You may take dolutegravir with or without food.